fsuri/Pequin-Artifact/RunningExperiments.md

     | Tput (tx/s) |  400  | 1095  | 1357  |

  > **[NOTE]** CockroachDB is (according to contacts we spoke to) not very optimized for single server performance, and needs to be sharded to be performant.

  > **[NOTE]** CockroachDB (like most databases) only allows for sequential execution of operations within a transaction.
 This results in high transaction latencies (relative to Pesto) for TPC-C, whose New-Order transaction might issue up to ~45 operations.
 Pesto, in contrast, can execute many of these operations in parallel, reducing execution latency.
 Our Peloton baselines strike a midpoint: although execution on the DB itself must be sequential within a transaction, clients do not connect to the DB directly (like for CRDB) but send a message to a replica proxy, which then invokes the DB.
 This allows clients to send independent operations in parallel, thus sidestepping network and amortizing consensus latency.

-3. Basil
+#### 3. Basil

 We report the 3 shard result from the [Basil paper](https://www.cs.cornell.edu/~fsp/reports/Suri21Basil.pdf): 4862 tx/s

 ### **3 - Point vs Range Reads **:
-The following experiments were run using a single client.
-Configs are located under `experiment-configs/Pesto/2-Microbenchmarks/1-Scan-Point`.
+Our configs are located under `experiment-configs/Pesto/2-Microbenchmarks/1-Scan-Point`.

-Each experiment tries to read a range of <num> rows, either using only point reads, or using the range read protocol.
+Our experiments were run using a single client.
+The client tries to (in a closed loop) issue a transction that reads a range of <num> rows, either using only point reads, or using the range read protocol.
 We also evaluate a case in which the read is predicated on a secondary condition (Range-Cond) that applies for only 1 in a 100 rows.

 We used the following configs:
-1. Point: `experiment-configs/Pesto/2-Microbenchmarks/1-Scan-Point/Point/<num>.json
+1. Point: `experiment-configs/Pesto/2-Microbenchmarks/1-Scan-Point/Point/<num>.json`
 > **Note**: We evaluated two additional setups, Point-bare and Point-batched, which, respectively, execute a point read only against a KV-store (instead of the SQL backend) -- akin to Basil --, or try to batch replies to amortize signature costs.
 However, we did not find any meaningful differences so we opted to omit the results.
 We note further that point reads in this microbenchmark do NOT incur the cost of verifying CommitProofs: because the workload is read only, the only keys read are genesis keys that require no proof in our setup.
 This implies that in practice, the benefit of range reads is *even bigger* than we claim.

-2. Range: `experiment-configs/Pesto/2-Microbenchmarks/1-Scan-Point/Scan/no condition/<num>.json
+2. Range: `experiment-configs/Pesto/2-Microbenchmarks/1-Scan-Point/Scan/no condition/<num>.json`

-3. Range-Cond: `experiment-configs/Pesto/2-Microbenchmarks/1-Scan-Point/Scan/with condition/<num>.json
+3. Range-Cond: `experiment-configs/Pesto/2-Microbenchmarks/1-Scan-Point/Scan/with condition/<num>.json`

 The reported results were: